evennia/evennia/docs/1.0-dev/_sources/Howto/Evennia-for-Diku-Users.md.txt

 Evennia has objects that are called Scripts.
 As defined, they are the 'out of game' instances that exist within the mud, but never directly interacted with.
-Scripts can be used for timers, mob AI, and even a stand alone databases.
+Scripts can be used for timers, mob AI, and even stand alone databases.

 Because of their wonderful structure all mob, room, zone, triggers, etc.. data can be saved in independently created global scripts.